Virtual data room for features hero.

 Flat monthly plans

 More common in modern platforms.
 You pay a fixed amount regardless of how many viewers access the room.
-Ellty uses flat pricing - the Data Room plan at $149/month includes 3 admin users but unlimited visitors, which is usually what founders need.
+Ellty uses flat pricing - the Data Room plan at $149/month includes 3 admin users but unlimited visitors, which is usually what businesses need.

 Enterprise custom pricing